oclif/oclif/README.md

     description: 'name to print', // help description for flag
     hidden: false,                // hide from help
     multiple: false,              // allow setting this flag multiple times
+    // env: 'MY_NAME',            // default to value of environment variable
     // options: ['a', 'b'],       // only allow the value to be from a discrete set
     // parse: input => 'output',  // instead of the user input, return a differnt value
     // default: 'world',          // default value if flag not passed